Nuraghe: Etymology

+Natively, the structure is called a nuraghe ([nuˈɾaɣɛ], [nuˈraːɡe]; plural: Logudorese Sardinian nuraghes, Campidanese Sardinian nuraxis [nuˈɾaʒizi], Italian nuraghi).
 According to the Oxford English Dictionary the etymology is "uncertain and disputed": "The word is perhaps related to the Sardinian place names Nurra, Nurri, Nurru, and to Sardinian nurra 'heap of stones, cavity in earth' (although these senses are difficult to reconcile).
 A connection with the Semitic base of Arabic nūr 'light, fire, etc.' is now generally rejected."
 The Latin word murus ('wall') may be related to it, being a result of the derivation: murus–*muraghe–nuraghe.
-However, such theory is debated.
+However, such theories are debated.